simul/simul.github.io/gettingstarted.md

 to free up GPU memory if a view is removed.

 We specify the depth texture style so that trueSKY knows how to interpret the depth information you pass to it.
-The matrices (\link simul::math::Matrix4x4 Matrix4x4\endlink) are row-major view and projection matrices stored as a simple block of 16 floats - you can cast from most standard matrix classes directly.
+The matrices (::math::Matrix4x4 Matrix4x4\endlink) are row-major view and projection matrices stored as a simple block of 16 floats - you can cast from most standard matrix classes directly.

-Once per frame, before rendering , we must call \link simul::clouds::BaseWeatherRenderer::PreRenderUpdate PreRenderUpdate\endlink, passing a deviceContext that refers to \em main \em view.
+Once per frame, before rendering , we must call ::clouds::BaseWeatherRenderer::PreRenderUpdate PreRenderUpdate\endlink, passing a deviceContext that refers to **main** **view**.
 ~~~~~~~~~~~~~~~{.cpp}
         weatherRenderer->PreRenderUpdate(deviceContext,real_time_s);
 ~~~~~~~~~~~~~~~